iotaledger/integration-services/api/usage-audit-trail-GW.md

 In case of the Audit Trail and the GW being deployed in presence of other (centralized) Accounting, Athentication and Authorization systems this dependency will be removed.

 ## Use Cases
+There are two scenarios in which the Audit Trail can be used in the context of e-commerce and ENSURESEC.

+1. Item 1 sfsfs
+2. Item 2 fsfs

 ## Ecommerce-Audit Trail GW APIs Definition